Updated - October 8, 2013

 Wanted descendant of Guy Meek

-Need a male named Meek who descends from Guy Meek I of Maryland for DNA testing.
+Need a male named Meek who descends from Guy Meek I of Maryland for Y-DNA testing.
 The test is free for the 1st person with a reasonable paper trail.

 Welcome to the Meek/Meeks Family Y-DNA Project.